 When I got back, I spent around 40 hours going through, rearranging and editing the footage.
 There was no financial reward or reason other than a compelling feeling to share the experience and convey the spirit of the Simiens and its people.
-The result was on the quirky side and I had fun making it.

 The unexpected rewards came via Facebook messages of thanks, many from Ethiopian people around the world who saw it, and comments from Filmed by Bike director Ayleen Crotty, who reflected the feelings of a proud nation still trying to move on from its tragic past.

 Wild Tracks Ethiopia was selected from over 100 submissions to be shown at the 13th Annual Filmed by Bike in Portland for the important glimpse it provides into a world our viewers may not otherwise ever see.

 The commonly presented image of Ethiopia is one of starving children, flies, a dry landscape and hardship.
 Through adventure and exploration on bikes, Wild Tracks showcases Ethiopia’s beauty.